This bright green herb salad dressing takes an ordinary garden salad to the next level. It's packed with flavour, natural colour and vitamins.

 If you're a salad lover, you will LOVE this green herb salad dressing.

 This recipe makes about 300ml.
-It will last up to two weeks in the fridge but with the amount of salads we eat, it is used up much quicker than that.
+It will last up to two weeks in the fridge but with the number of salads we eat, it is used up much quicker than that.

 As the dressing settles the herbs will sink to the bottom.
 Shake up the jar before serving.

-- Combine all ingredients in a jug and use a stick blender to blitz it up into a smooth sauce.
+- Combine all ingredients in a tall container fit for a stick blender (immersion blender).
+Blend it until smooth.